geoserver/geoserver-history/doc/user/source/data/arcsde.rst

      - The port that the ArcSDE instance is set to listen to.
 Default is 5151.
    * - ``instance``
      - No
-     - The name of the specific ArcSDE instance (if more than one).
+     - The name of the specific ArcSDE instance, where applicable, depending on the underlying database.
    * - ``user``
      - Yes
      - The username to authenticate with the ArcSDE instance.